-Chad D. Costley, M.D.
+Chad Costley, MD/MBA

-Gary E. Costley, Ph.D.
+Gary Costley, Ph.D.

 Gary E. Costley, Ph.D., chairs the BlueWillow board.
-He is co-founder and managing director of C&G Capital and Management, LLC, which provides capital and executive management support to health, nutritional, and medical product companies.
+He is co-founder and managing director of C&G Capital and Management, LLC, which provides capital and executive management support to health, nutrition, and medical product companies.
 Previously, he served as Chairman and Chief Executive Officer of International Multifoods Corporation, President of Kellogg North America, and Dean of the Wake Forest University Babcock School of Business.
 He also currently serves on the Board of Directors of Prestige Brand Holdings, Inc.

 David M. Stout